muhammadusmananees66-source/End-to-End-House-Price-Prediction-XGBoost-/README.md

 # End-to-End-House-Price-Prediction-XGBoost-Project

+**1. Overview**

+**1.1 Project Overview**

 An end-to-end machine learning project that predicts California house prices using XGBoost.
 The workflow includes data loading, preprocessing, exploratory analysis, model training, evaluation with regression metrics, and comparison with baseline models.

-**1. Overview**

-**1.1 Project Overview**

 **1.2 Dataset overview**

-**9. Interpretation of Numerical Features**

-**10. Saving Model & Encoders We saved:**

-**11. Making Predictions on New Data**

-**12. Limitations of Current Model**

-**13. Future Improvements (Highly Recommended)**

-**14. Deploy on AWS SageMaker**

-**15. Conclusion**
+- The dataset contains 20,640 records and 9 numerical features, with no missing values, indicating good data quality.
+- MedHouseVal is the target variable, ranging from ~0.15 to ~5.0, and represents median house prices (in hundreds of thousands of dollars).
+- Median income (MedInc) shows wide variation and is the most influential socioeconomic feature related to house prices.
+- Several features such as Population, AveRooms, and AveOccup are highly skewed and contain extreme outliers.
+- AveRooms and AveBedrms are closely related, suggesting multicollinearity between size-related features.
+- Latitude and Longitude capture geographical effects, enabling the model to learn spatial price patterns.
+- The dataset is well-suited for tree-based models like XGBoost, while linear models may require scaling and outlier handling.

 **2. Project Structure**